Panera Bread

 20 Mins

-Section the dough into 4 equal rounds.
-Use a bench scraper to create surface tension, rolling the dough into tight, smooth spheres.
+Divide the dough into 4 equal rounds.
+Gently roll each round on the counter with a bench scraper to create a tight, smooth outer skin.

 5